-The 2017 Goethe-Institut calendar has the title "Menschen in Deutschland".
-The calendar addresse topics that are of interest to young people aged between 15 and 25, such as studying, living, working and migration etc. Teaching materials are available for download.
+Swimming, break dance, surfing, soccer, etc. The wall calendar "Sport in Deutschland" addresses topics that are of interest to young people aged between 15 and 25.
+Teaching materials are available for download.

 Do Germans eat sausage every day?
 Does every German drive an expensive car?
 And is it true that everything runs smoothly in Germany?
 Nina and David, the two hosts of the series Das Deutschlandlabor explore these and other stereotypes about Germans on their journey through the country.

 Our film archive "Goethe Collection" is managed by the National Film and Video Lending Service (NFVLS) in Canberra.
 NFVLS is Australia's largest film library and lends its resources to educational institutions, government departments, industry and professional bodies, and community groups such as film societies around Australia.